Do you want a staff of perfectionists?

 Their responses fall into one of three categories.
 The first one is shock or denial.
 If a person who has just exhibited several perfectionist traits is taken aback at the thought of being called one or disavows any connection whatsoever, I judge them to either be disingenuous or lacking in self-awareness.
 Neither are characteristics that I seek in an employee.

 The second type of response to my perfectionist query is unabashed pride and total satisfaction in possessing this quality.
 To make sure I am not rushing to a snap judgment, I give them one last chance for redemption.
 “What,” I ask, “do you see as the weaknesses of being a perfectionist?”
 Occasionally, they will comprehend the importance of that question, using an astute answer to move them from this category over to category three.
 Usually, however, they give me a blank stare, as if my inquiry was nonsensical, responding that there is no downside or that they don’t understand what I asked.
-In similar fashion, I don’t want to work with a perfectionist that has failed to realize the turmoil and trouble they can produce by their proclivity for perfection.
+In a similar fashion, I don’t want to work with a perfectionist that has failed to realize the turmoil and trouble they can produce by their proclivity for perfection.